-Besides the domestic market, Indian pharma companies also have a large chunk of their revenues coming from exports.
-While some are focusing on the generics market in the US, Europe and semi-regulated markets, others are focusing on custom manufacturing for innovator companies.
+Besides the domestic market, Indian pharma companies also has a large chunk of their revenues coming from exports.
+Major companies have revenues coming in from the sale of intermediates, active pharmaceutical ingredients (APIs), and formulations in various global markets.
+These include developed markets like US, Europe and Japan and semi developed markets across the world.
+Markets. , Some companies also derive revenues by providing custom research and manufacturing services to innovator companies.
 Biopharmaceuticals is also increasingly becoming an area of interest given the complexity in manufacture and limited competition.

-Higher for traditional therapeutic segments, which is typical of a developing market.
+Higher for traditional therapeutic segments, this is typical of a developing market.
 Relatively lower for lifestyle segment.

 Very high for certain therapeutic segments.
 Will change as life expectancy, literacy increases.

 Distribution network, patents, developing and manufacturing capabilities,

 Bargaining power of suppliers

 Varies from market to market For instance, consolidation in US has led to pricing war in generics, In India, distributors are increasingly pushing branded products in a bid to earn higher margins.

 High, a fragmented industry has ensured that there is widespread competition in almost all product segments.
 Currently, the domestic market is also protected by the DPCO.

 High and fragmented owing to many small players in the industry.